shivshankardayal/Kunjika/Features.rst

 45. Tag suggestion(autocomplete).
 46. Bookmarking questions and view on profile.
 47. Skills and endorsements on profile page.
+48. Images are now stored as base64 strings in database for distributed storage.

 Postponed for later
 ===================